 Your therapist will never force you to do an exposure you’re not willing to do.
 Together you build a hierarchy and decide where you want to start.
 Oftentimes, this means taking a look at your values and what is most important for you.
 Your therapist may ask; what is important to you that OCD has gotten in the way of?
 This can be a jumping off point for value-driven exposure work.

-Medication alongside therapy has been shown to be effective for OCD.8 The class of medications that are front-line treatment for OCD are selective serotonin reuptake inhibitors (SSRIs).9 A physician or psychiatrist will work with a patient to find the right medication for them and to consider side effects or possible risks with the medications.
+OCD medication alongside therapy has been shown to be effective.8 The class of medications typically used to treat OCD are selective serotonin reuptake inhibitors (SSRIs).9 A physician or psychiatrist will work with a patient to find the right medication for them and to consider side effects or possible risks with the medications.

 Lifestyle Changes